LONDON'S oldest timber structure has been unearthed during an excavation of a prehistoric peat bog.

 They took samples to a lab where radio-carbon dating showed the structure was nearly 6,000 years old making it nearly half a millennium older than Stonehenge.

-Diccon Hart, the archaeologist who lead the excavation, says the wetlands next to the Thames were an important source of food in prehistoric times and that trackways made it easier for people to cross the terrains.
+Diccon Hart, the archaeologist who lead the excavation, says the wetlands next to the Thames were an important source of food in prehistoric times and that trackways made it easier for people to

 His team also found a piece of log with unusually well-preserved tool marks made by a metal axe.